yuyangsun333/preswald/README.md

 ---

-### **What is Preswald?**
+## **What is Preswald?**

-Preswald is your no-fuss, Python-based framework for building interactive data apps—no HTML, JavaScript, or CSS required.
-Whether you're a data analyst, scientist, or curious tinkerer, Preswald lets you connect to data, build interactive components, and deploy your ideas faster than you can say “dashboard.”
+Preswald is a full-stack platform for building, deploying, and managing interactive data applications.
+It combines ingestion, storage, transformation, and visualization into one lightweight and powerful SDK.
+Whether you're prototyping internal tools or deploying production-grade apps, Preswald reduces complexity and cost without compromising flexibility.

+- Code-First Simplicity: Minimal Python and SQL for powerful apps.
+- End-to-End Coverage: Handle ingestion, ETL, and visualization in one platform.
+- Production-Ready: Single-command deployment to the cloud or containers.
+- Cost-Effective: Avoid the overhead of the modern data stack while retaining key functionality.

 ---

-### **✨ Features**
+## **✨ Features**

-- **Simple Markdown Rendering**: Use `preswald.text()` to convert Markdown into sleek, responsive content.
 - **Data Connections Made Easy**: Connect to CSV, JSON, Parquet, or SQL databases in seconds.
 - **Interactive Components**: Build with sliders, buttons, dropdowns, and more—because who doesn’t love sliders?
 - **Dynamic Tables**: Preview and manipulate your data interactively.